-- In the Starting Station section, for Station, click the Select a Location on the Map tool and select one of the existing stations as the starting station on a route in the map.
+- In the Starting Station section, for Station, click the Select a Station on the Map tool and select one of the existing stations as the starting station on a route in the map.

 - A yellow dot shows the location of the starting station on a route in the map.

-- The station value of the selected station gets populated in the Station parameter.
+- The station value of the selected station populates the Station parameter value.

 - The Direction parameter value defaults to From route start, and it can be changed to the opposite direction.
 This indicates the direction the station values increase along the route compared to the calibration direction of the route.

-- The linear referencing method (LRM) measure equivalent of the location is displayed in the Location field.
+- The linear referencing method (LRM) measure equivalent of the location is displayed in the Reference field.
 For example, if the LRM is mile point, the number of miles at that location will be displayed.

 - In the Location section, provide the station number using one of the following options to allocate the measure for the new point event: